GOP's midterm dilemma: How closely to align with Trump

 In the short term, such positioning may help Republican candidates come out on top in primary fields that are often crowded.
 But there are concerns that it could hurt the party in the fall, especially among suburban voters who have become increasingly decisive in recent campaigns.
 The further to the right that Republicans go now, the easier it could become for their Democratic rivals to portray them as extreme in a general election.

-And any time candidates spend looking backward is time not spent attacking President Joe Biden, who is seen as particularly vulnerable amid rising inflation and coronavirus cases.
+And any time candidates spend looking backward is time not spent attacking President Joe Biden, who is seen as particularly vulnerable due to rising inflation and coronavirus cases.

 “It’s one of those issues that’s quintessentially popular in a primary and unpopular in a general,” said Chris DeRose, a Republican attorney and former clerk of the superior court in Arizona’s Maricopa County.